 Leveraging new understanding of severe obesity caused by specific genetic defects has the potential to improve both diagnosis and treatment for specific types of life-threatening obesity.
-Therefore, we are sponsoring the Genetic Obesity Project, which is dedicated to improving the understanding of severe obesity that is caused by specific genetic defects-particularly rare genetic disorders that result in life-threatening obesity.
-As part of that initiative, we have initiated a genotyping study-the Genetic Obesity ID | Genotyping Study-in which eligible patients are genotyped for rare genetic disorders of obesity.
-The goal is to develop a screening algorithm for selecting patients to be genotyped and diagnosed with POMC deficiency obesity and LepR deficiency obesity, and to guide further genotyping efforts; in addition, it is our expectation that patients who can participate in our clinical trials will be genetically identified.
-We are currently including other MC4 pathway deficiencies in the study.
-Key entry criteria for the study include a history of severe, early onset obesity, along with hyperphagia and are consistent with the recently published Pediatric Obesity guidelines published by the Endocrine Society.
-Study investigators, who are academic experts in childhood obesity, are located in both the United States and Europe.
+We have expanded our genotyping study-the Genetic Obesity ID | Genotyping Study-in which eligible patients are genotyped for rare genetic disorders of obesity.
+The goal is to develop a screening algorithm for selecting patients to be genotyped and identified with POMC deficiency obesity and LEPR deficiency obesity, and to guide further genotyping efforts; in addition, it is our expectation that patients who can participate in our clinical trials will be genetically identified.
+We are currently including approximately 100 genes which, in medical and scientific literature, have been associated with obesity, including other genes associated with the MC4 pathway.
+Individuals may enter the study through one of three arms including: a history of severe, early onset obesity, along with hyperphagia, high BMI, and individuals within three months of bariatric surgery.
+The study is currently enrolling in the United States and Europe and is expected to expand to a total of 140 sites worldwide.
 We plan to work with these investigators to publish the results of this study and guidance on the use of the algorithm for screening, to enable more systematic diagnoses of these rare genetic disorders of obesity.
-Our preliminary results in 560 genotyped patients, described below, suggest we can successfully identify these patients using our algorithms.
-We intend to validate these early results in larger numbers of patients, but we believe these results provide preliminary support for our genotyping approach.